KIT-TVA/CorC/README.md

 **Problem:** Errors in certain files about undefined methods and classes.

 **Solution:** Changing the compliance: `Project -> Java Compiler -> JDK Complicance -> Use compliance from execution environment 'JavaSE-16'`.

+---

+**Problem:** Errors involving the message 'Cannot modify resource set without a write transaction'.

+**Solution:** Delete the folder `.settings` in `org.eclipse.core.runtime` within the current workspace.
+If that doesn't resolve the issue, delete all `.settings` folders and the `.project` file in the `CorC` folder.